Myanmar forest-cutting continues despite government efforts

 This summer, AP reporters rode jeeps and motorbikes for 20 hours over rough, muddy roads to reach villages in northern Sagaing, meeting former illegal loggers, local villagers and elephant keepers.
 Despite its remoteness, vast swaths of hillsides and valleys were bald patches.

 Young trees, perhaps 10 years old, stand near the stumps of ancestors that were clearly many times larger.
-A few villages have managed to cling to old-growth stands in small community forests, but that is all.
+A few old-growth stands remain in small community forests.

 “We used to be so afraid of coming to the forest alone because it was too forested,” said Aung Moe Kyaw, a local environmental activist.
 “Now, as you see, it is bald and no more big trees.
 The big trees are all gone now.”

-Mountains of recently cut illegal timber worth millions of dollars lie in villages across the region; most of the timber the AP team saw was rosewood, coveted in China and elsewhere for its natural red color.
+Mountains of recently cut illegal timber worth millions lie in villages across the region; most of the timber the AP team saw was rosewood.
 Activists say the wood has been seized by the government mostly since late 2015, but that loggers commonly have been able to get it back by bribing officials.

 The AP team traveling witnessed loggers cutting wood outside Katha, a Sagaing town that is a transit hub for the trade.
 An activist traveling with the journalists said the logging was illegal and contacted forest department officials, who detained the loggers and seized their equipment.

-Local environmental activists working under the EU Forest Law Enforcement, Governance and Trade, which supports efforts to combat illegal logging in developing countries, say much illegally cut timber is hauled to Katha, transported on the Irrawaddy and sent on various paths through Kachin state and the Mandalay region before it reaches China’s western Yunan province.
+Activists say much illegally cut timber is hauled to Katha, transported on the Irrawaddy and delivered on various paths to China’s western Yunan province.
 They say bribes allow illegal loads to pass official gates.

 Min Min said a former boss would bribe police and forest department officials ahead of time, so that when Min Min arrived at the gate, the officials would let him go without checking his truck.